 Getting the retailer to collect your old mattress when it delivers the new one is only convenient if you’re sure that the new mattress is the one for you.
 Otherwise you’ll be left without a bed at all if you later decide to return it.
 If you’re in any doubt, specialist mattress companies such as Collect Your Old Bed can pick up and dispose of your old mattress at a time of your choosing.

 Whatever method you choose, it’s always worth making sure the company you use actually recycles the mattress.

 We’d also recommend checking how much your local council charges before paying for one of these services, or else you risk paying over the odds.

 If your mattress is still in good condition, consider donating it to charity or giving it away free.
 That way you can help someone in need, as well as ensuring that it doesn't end up in landfill.

 Organisations such as British Heart Foundation, British Red Cross and Emmaus will resell your mattress and put the proceeds towards a good cause.
 Several other charities also accept mattress donations, so if there's a cause you particularly want to support, it’s worth contacting the charity directly.

 As a general rule, these organisations will collect your mattress free of charge, but they might request that you send images first to prove that it's of acceptable quality.
 Any organisation accepting a mattress donation will expect it to be fit for use, clean and have a fire label intact.

 Another way to ensure your mattress stays out of landfill sites is to use a non-profit initiative such as Freecycle, or your local equivalent group, which can put you in touch with someone in the local area looking for a free second-hand mattress.

-But you should never dispose of your mattress by putting it in someone else’s skip or, worse yet, simply abandoning it at the side of the road.
-As well as being antisocial and environmentally harmful, fly tipping is illegal and can result in a large fine.
+Of course, you should never dispose of your mattress by putting it in someone else’s skip or, worse yet, simply abandoning it at the side of the road.
+As well as being environmentally harmful, fly tipping is illegal and can result in a large fine.